Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeBundle/Resources/doc/NodeBundle.md

 * Composer.json now includes a dependency for "symfony-cmf/routing-extra-bundle".
 * The config.yml includes the required configuration values for "symfony_cmf_routing_extra".
-* There is an extra service in services.yml called "kunstmaan_node.slug.router".
+* There is an extra service in services.yml called "kunstmaan_node.slugrouter".

 ### Adding a router